medkhelifi/react-webpack-todolist/README.md

 ## Next Step
 As you can see actually the webApp have no access to real database so the next steps are:

-- Persist data into a real database storage, (I started configuration with a tool called [restdb.io](https://restdb.io/) tool for creation online noSql databases).
+- Persist data into a real database storage, (I started configuration with a tool called [restdb.io](https://restdb.io/) for creation online noSql databases).
 - Add Email based authentication.
 - Add all optional features